section-engineering-education/engineering-education/content/articles/using-tailwind-grid-classes/index.md

 ![Gap in Large Screen](/engineering-education/using-tailwind-grid-classes/gap-lg.png)

 ### Conclusion
-In this tutorial, we have gone through several Tailwind CSS grid classes and how to implement them in a web page comprehensively.
+We have gone through several Tailwind CSS grid classes and how to implement them in a web page comprehensively.
 You can now create more and even better designs using Talwind grid layout classes on your own.
 Hope this tutorial was helpful.

 Happy coding!